What is Cognitive Labelling?

-Whether stuck in traffic or running late for work, your mind instantly tags it as a “disaster.”
+Whether stuck in traffic or running late for work, your mind immediately tags it as a “disaster.”

 What Is Cognitive Labelling?